 Professors at Carroll can enlist the help of the Tech Saints to support students for specific projects in their class.
 If a professor wishes to give a video project, for example, they can ask the Tech Saints to provide video-editing support sessions for their students during the time they are working on the project.
 This way, the professor is free to assign innovative projects that increase learning within their discipline without having to become an expert in the technology used in the project.
 In short, we believe professors have enough expertise to share within their discipline that they shouldn't have to worry about becoming experts in technology as well.
 The Tech Saints are here to provide that technological expertise so that professors can focus on their discipline-specific teaching.

 My name is Kidron Lee and I am a native Montanan from Polson.
-I am in my freshmen year here at Carroll and am majoring in Computer Science.
+I am in my sophomore year here at Carroll and am majoring in Computer Science.

 When I applied for a position as a Tech Saint, I was hoping to gain experience that coincides with my field of study.
 I was also interested in the prospect of being able to help other Carroll students struggling with IT problems.